SparseVoxelDet: Fully Sparse Voxel Networks for Efficient Event-Based Drone Detection: Experiments

-A defining property of the FRED dataset is that event cameras maintain usable signal across the full range of lighting conditions, including complete darkness where RGB cameras produce unusable frames.
-Figure~\ref{fig:fred_overview} illustrates this with paired RGB and event frames from three representative sequences spanning daylight, dusk, and near-darkness conditions.
-While the RGB image degrades severely at night, the event camera maintains a clear drone signature regardless of ambient illumination.
-This motivates the development of event-only detection methods.
+Event cameras maintain usable signal across the full range of lighting conditions, including complete darkness where RGB cameras produce unusable frames.
+Figure~\ref{fig:fred_overview} illustrates this with paired RGB and event frames spanning daylight, dusk, and near-darkness.
+The panels are qualitative: accuracy is reported pooled over the development-validation split and is not broken down by illumination condition.

-We use all 231 official sequences (184 train, 47 test) comprising 629{,}832 annotated event frames, the same data used in the original benchmark evaluation.
-Each frame typically contains one or two annotated drones, consistent with the dataset's drone detection protocol.
+FRED's canonical split partitions the benchmark into a 184-sequence training partition and a disjoint held-out test partition, and publishes no validation partition.
+We therefore adopt FRED's own split and carve within it: every development result in this paper is obtained on an \emph{internal development protocol} derived from those 184 canonical training sequences alone, which carry 510{,}373 RGB--event paired frames by our own count: we carve them into a 147-sequence training split (406{,}701 paired frames) and a disjoint 37-sequence development-validation split (103{,}672 paired frames), recording-level and non-overlapping.
+The benchmark's canonical test split was held out through every selection, ablation, and diagnostic decision in this work, and evaluated exactly once afterwards (Section~\ref{sec:main_results}).
+Development numbers remain non-comparable to results computed on that split.
 Event frames are provided at 30\,FPS, temporally aligned with RGB frames.

+FRED's distributed annotations and reference loader preserve all rows that share a timestamp, while our earlier conversion retained one row per timestamp (a defect in our conversion, not in FRED), so we rebuilt every label directly from the distributed source.
+The rebuild restored 23{,}774 boxes in the 147-sequence training split, from 409{,}650 to 433{,}424, and 18{,}310 second boxes in the 37-sequence development-validation split, from 103{,}672 to 121{,}982 boxes.
+We call the result the \emph{source-complete} label contract (complete up to a known residue of frames whose second box could not be disambiguated: 1{,}935 development frames, 1.87\%, and 1{,}448 test frames, 1.21\%, affecting both splits in near-equal measure): every checkpoint in this paper is trained on the source-complete training-label root and scored against the source-complete development-validation labels, with the exact label manifests and hashes recorded alongside the released artifacts.